DTUSoftware/MemoryManagement/README.md

     Using a linked list the number of elements/blocks does not have to be predefined, and you can change the size of blocks without risk of data overflowing.
-Link list should also make the process run faster since it can make bigger jumps, where a bit array you would have to iterate over every bit in an allocated block to find an unallocated, where in a linked list you just go from allocated to unallocated in possibly one jump.
+Link list should also make the process run faster since it can make bigger jumps, where a bit array you would have to iterate over every bit in an allocated block to find an unallocated, since it's harder to determine the size of the blocks, where in a linked list you just go from allocated to unallocated in possibly one jump.